 It’s important to understand the difference between Electronic Medical Records (EMR) and Electronic Health Records (EHR) as they differ in the extent of interoperability and the breadth of information.
 EMRs contain medical information from a particular medical organization or clinician while EHRs contain the patient data collected over a vast period of time from multiple healthcare providers and clinicians.
 EMRs and EHRs include the following details:

-Integrating your app with EHR and EMR has various benefits such as providing doctors with all the needed data about the person’s health history, eliminating the need of performing repeated examinations, and saving time by auto-filling personal and insurance information.
+Integrating your app with EHR and different EMR systems has various benefits such as providing doctors with all the needed data about the person’s health history, eliminating the need of performing repeated examinations, and saving time by auto-filling personal and insurance information.

 There are a couple of ways to integrate your software with popular EHRs such as Epic.
 You can use native HL7 and FHIR APIs, utilize the power of native EHR integration modules, or employ middleware.
 Today we will focus on the first method as interoperability is easier to achieve using the public or open API of EHR solution providers.
 Without further ado, let’s discuss how to enable the data exchange between EPIC EHR and your software with the EPIC API.